 You can get your fondue fix at the hotel restaurant Les Armures or Café du Soleil near the United Nations.
 For a more unique experience take a fondue making class at the lively Edelweiss where you can learn to cook your own pot of cheese as musicians perform traditional instruments in the background.
 While there, don’t forget to take a blow into the traditional alphorn (long wooden horn)!

-Book a Class > Cheese Fondue Cooking Class
+Book a Class: Cheese Fondue Cooking Class + City Tour

 15. Sleep in Luxury at Beau-Rivage